Types of pearls

-The most widespread color of pearls of all kinds (except Tahitian pearls) is white.
-Pearls are also found in shades of pink or cream and are commonly colored in intense hues, such as blue, green, purple or black.
+Pearls of all kinds (except Tahitian pearls) are most commonly white but they can also come in shades of pink or cream and they can frequently also have intense colours such as blue, green, purple and black.

-The smoothness of a pearl is assessed in terms of their surface.
-The pearl's quality is determined by the existence of surface roughness, such as bumps and wrinkles.
-Basically the smoother the pearl, the better the quality.
+The smoothness of a pearl is assessed in terms of its surface.
+A pearl's quality is determined by whether or not there is any roughness such as bumps and wrinkles on its surface.
+Essentially, the smoother the pearl, the better its quality.

-The intensity of a pearl is determined by the pearl’s luster.
-Pearls can adopt a matte finish, satin gloss or very high gloss.
-Shiny pearls have a higher value.
-The intensity of the luster depends on its type.
-For example, freshwater pearls shine less than Akoya pearls are less shiny compared to Tahitian pearls.
-Most of our suppliers use the simplified AAA-B scale for the evaluation of pearls, with AAA the highest quality.
-When you buy one of our pearls, you receive an appraisal of the overall pearl quality.
+The lustre of a pearl is judged by its intensity.
+Pearls can be matte, have a satin lustre or a very high lustre.
+Pearls with more lustre have a higher value.
+The intensity of the lustre also depends on the type of pearl.
+For example, freshwater pearls have less lustre than Akoya pearls and these in turn have less lustre compared to Tahitian pearls.
+Most of our suppliers use the simplified AAA-B scale to grade pearls, with AAA being the highest quality.
+When you buy one of our pearls, you also receive an appraisal of the overall quality of the pearl.